-If this indicator comes on while driving, or if you see a "CHECK EMISSION SYSTEM" message in the multi-information display, it means one of the engine's emissions control systems may have a problem.
+If this indicator comes on while driving, or if you see a "CHECK EMISSION SYSTEM" message on the multi-information display, it means one of the engine's emissions control systems may have a problem.
 Even though you may feel no difference in your vehicle's performance, it can reduce your fuel economy and cause increased emissions.
 Continued operation may cause serious damage.

-If you have recently refueled your vehicle, the cause of this indicator coming on could be a loose or missing fuel fill cap.
-Check the cap or replace it.
-Tightening the cap will not make the indicator turn off immediately; it takes several days of normal driving.
+If you have recently refueled your vehicle, the indicator could come on because of a loose or missing fuel fill cap.
+You will also see a "TIGHTEN FUEL CAP" message on the information display.
+Tighten the cap until it clicks at least once.
+Tightening the cap will not turn the indicator off immediately; it can take several days of normal driving.

-If the indicator remains on or the fuel cap was not loose or missing, have the vehicle checked by the dealer as soon as possible.
+If the indicator comes on repeatedly, even though it may turn off as you continue driving, have your vehicle checked by your dealer as soon as possible.

-If you keep driving with the Malfunction Indicator Lamp on, you can damage your vehicle's emissions controls and engine.
+If you keep driving with the malfunction indicator lamp on, you can damage your vehicle's emissions controls and engine.
 Those repairs may not be covered by your vehicle's warranties.

-This indicator may also come on with the "D" indicator.
+If your vehicle has an automatic transmission, the malfunction indicator lamp may also come on with the "D" indicator.